hpssjellis/bash-android-cloud9/README.md

 Fast steps:

-right-click run setup.sh (watch for yes/no, type y then click enter) (also watch for the name of your app folder)
+1. right-click run setup.sh (watch for yes/no, type y then click enter, happens several times during the install)

-right-click run index.html
+1. right-click index.html then select "run"

-preview webpage- download app to android 4.4 phone Kitkat
+1. from the menu "preview" --> Preview Running Application"

+1. Look at the URL and load it on your Phone (set for KitKat Android 4.4)